Ultimate Nutella Brownies

 Tips and Tricks for the Best Nutella Brownies

-- If your Nutella is hard and crumbly, melt it slightly (30-60 seconds in the microwave, stirring after 30 seconds) before spreading in the prepared 8×8-inch baking pan to freeze.
+- If your Nutella is hard and crumbly, melt it slightly (30-60 seconds in the microwave, stirring after 30 seconds) before spreading it in the prepared 8×8-inch baking pan to freeze.

 - Line the baking pan with parchment paper, creating a slight overhang, before spreading the Nutella.
 Once the layer is frozen, use the ends of the parchment paper to lift the Nutella out of the pan, and place the sheet of parchment paper in the freezer.
 Allow the pan to come back to room temperature before using for baking.